lino-framework/book/docs/specs/products.rst

   product

-    Something you can trade (i.e. sell or buy).
+    Something you can trade (e.g. sell, buy, rent) in an item of a :term:`trade document`.
+Mostly a name and a price.
+It can be material (a good) or immaterial (a service).

     The :mod:`lino_xl.lib.sales` plugins injects a :attr:`sales_price` field to the product model.